🔧 Moment of Force (Torque)

 🧩 Competencies

-- Conceptual Understanding – Torque and turning effect
+- Conceptual understanding of turning effect

-- Observation Skills – Identifying real-life examples
+- Observation of real-life examples

-- Analytical Thinking – Relation between force and distance
+- Analytical thinking with force and distance

-- Application Skills – Using tools like spanner
+- Application using tools like a spanner

 📊 Learning Outcomes

-- Defines moment of force as turning effect.
+- Defines moment of force clearly

-- Identifies clockwise and anticlockwise moments.
+- Explains clockwise and anticlockwise moments

 🎥 Evidence (Student Demonstration)